lxhelmer/fullstackopen/osa0/seq.md

 	browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
 	activate server
 	server-->>browser: Redirection with code 302 to GET /exampleapp/notes as the responce

+	Note left of server: Upon reseiving the post the server updates the data.json file so that in includes the new note next time it is fethced.

 	browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
 	activate server